1247Foundation Ermesinde of Luxembourg

 2:00 PM – 4:00 PM / 4:30 PM

-💡 Tip: arrive early on Fridays for cramiques and craquelins — they go fast.
+💡 Tip: arrive early on Friday for cramiques and craquelins — they go fast.

-🌉 Poulie Bridge · Épine Footbridge · Semois Meander
+🌉 Poulie Bridge · Épine Footbridge · Meander of the Semois

 The abbey is inseparable from its landscape.
-Nestled in a "sea of green," it establishes a constant dialogue between the architecture of concrete and stone and the lively waters of the Semois.
+Nestled in an "ocean of greenery", it establishes a constant dialogue between concrete and stone architecture and the flowing water of the Semois.

-Poulie Bridge (1935) – schist arches with view of Bouillon Castle
+Poulie Bridge (1935) – schist arches with view of the Bouillon Castle

 🌉 Poulie Bridge (Cordemoys Bridge) · 1935

-Built in 1935 simultaneously with the monastery by Henri Vaes using local schist, this bridge with elegant arches has become a must-see photography spot.
+Built in 1935 simultaneously with the monastery by Henri Vaes in local schist, this bridge with elegant arches has become a must-see photographic spot.
 Its location offers a clear view of the Bouillon Castle.
 It constitutes the symbolic entry point to the abbey from the town.
 For kayakers navigating the Semois from Poupehan, it is one of the first architectural landmarks visible from the river.

-Épine Footbridge – 55 meters in Douglas wood and metal over the Semois
+Épine Footbridge – 55 meters in Douglas fir wood and metal over the Semois

 🌿 Épine Footbridge · 55 meters

-Suspension structure of 55 meters long in Douglas wood and metal connecting the two banks of the Semois near Cordemois.
-It provides access to steep trails leading to the famous panoramas of the Ardennes ridges.
-The Épine Footbridge is a highlight of the Cordemois and Belvedere Circuit (7 km) and the Hanged Man's Rock hike (~15 km).
+Suspended structure of 55 meters long in Douglas fir wood and metal connecting the two banks of the Semois near Cordemois.
+It allows access to steep paths leading to the famous panoramas of the Ardennes ridges.
+The Épine Footbridge is a highlight of the Cordemois and Belvédère Circuit (7 km) and the Hanged Man's Rock hike (~15 km).

 The abbey is nestled in a meander of the Semois between Poupehan and Alle-sur-Semois.
-During the Poupehan → Alle kayak route (10 km, 2h-3h), it appears at the exit of a bend — the white facade of light plaster contrasts with the dark Ardennes forest.
-The bells ring the hours — from the river, it's a sound of exceptional softness in the silence of the valley.
+During the Poupehan → Alle (10 km, 2h-3h) kayak trip, it appears at the exit of a meander — the white light plaster facade contrasts with the dark Ardennes forest.
+The bells toll the hours — from the river, it is an exceptionally sweet sound in the silence of the valley.

 🛶 Book the Poupehan → Alle route →